mastash3ff/Alexa-MTGLifeCounter/README.md

 ## Long Description
 Alexa application that keeps track of life totals for Magic:  The Gathering(c) trading card game.
 Each player is started with 20 life when initiating this application.
 You can give it voice commands to add/subtract life totals from each player.
 Other voice commands are supported such as adding players and resetting the game.
 See examples for some voice command usages.

-## Contributing & Getting a 'free' T-Shirt
-See following link on how to get a t-shirt https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/content/alexa-developer-skill-promotion

 How to contribute
 - See issues (easy documentation stuff to fix)
 - Add additional documentation.